-We’d like to thank all of our sponsors.
+We’d like to thank all of our sponsors and supporters.
 Their help and support has been invaluable.

 Bannerman Resources is an emerging uranium development company with its major project in Namibia.
 Bannerman is working very closely with communities in the Erongo Region of Namibia and considers the development of Bicycle Empowerment Centres as very positive contributions to community development.
 Bannerman paid all the costs of shipping our first two containers and further contributed in 2012 at Corporate Sponsor level.

 Anglogold Ashanti sponsored the full costs of our first shipment in 2013.
 They are also working with Bicycling Empowerment Network in Namibia to use our shipment to establish a new BEC in Karibib, Namibia close to their Navachab Gold Mine.
 This is one of numerous projects undertaken by Anglogold Ashanti in support of the communities impacted by the company’s activities.

 In 2012, B4H WA received a grant from Western Australia Department of Environment and Conservation Waste Authority in support of its Cycle Recycle Project which assisted B4H WA to acquire equipment to upgrade its storage and bike repair facilities at High Wycombe (since relocated to Midland).
 This included storage/shipping containers, a trailer to transport bikes, work-stands, tools and racking and will facilitate more efficient and safe working conditions for our volunteers.
 The Cycle Recycle project was supported by the Waste Authority through the Waste Avoidance and Resource Recovery Account.

 Resource Capital Funds Foundation provided a generous grant in 2014 in support of 2 shipments made that year.
 June Canavan Foundation also provided funds in 2014 in support of the implementation of an Enterprise Box for Physically Active Youth project, utilising B4H WA container #7.